 “Rose made me feel like I was everything.“

 And thus, another one of the show’s great themes is tackled – the impact love has on one another.
 It brings out the best in Steven and Connie.
 It brings out the worst in Pearl.
 It’s a terrifying, liberating, tragic, beautiful state.
 Rose helped her discover her purpose in life, and without her, she’s floating around.
 She thought of herself as nothing, made Rose the hill she died on… and is drifting away.
 Has been.
-May be for a long time.
+Might be for a long time.

 Thankfully, unlike “Rose’s Scabbard”, she decides to take this experience to heart and train the two of them as a team.
 The cycle stops with her… the spectre will not live to haunt another generation.